MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/guest-authentication-mode-only.md

 1. In an IDE, text editor or [Embedding SDK Playground](https://microstrategy.github.io/playground/), open the HTML file and configure it to reflect the values in your environment:

-   - Set the value of the `src` attribute in the first `<script>` node to the path to your MicroStratetgy Library installation.
+   - Set the value of the `src` attribute in the first `<script>` node to the path to your MicroStrategy Library installation.
 Replace `demo.microstrategy.com` with your server path.

      ```html
      <script type="text/javascript" src="https://demo.microstrategy.com/MicroStrategyLibrary/javascript/embeddinglib.js"></script>